Why Local Ads Work: The Power of Neighborhood-Level OOH in Indonesia

 A warung owner is more likely to stock a product advertised on a poster near their store than one they saw in a fleeting Facebook ad.
 Local OOH speaks directly to immediate needs.

 Indonesia’s rich visual culture means vibrant, eye-catching OOH ads don’t just inform—they entertain.
-A creatively designed ad can become a local talking point.
+A creatively designed ad can become a local talking point, especially when executed as creative billboards.

 The Science of Location-Based Impact